The Earth is a tiny speck within the universe. We are gradually learning more about space, but there are still tantalizing mysteries to be explained.

 Epidemic typhus is caused by bacteria in contaminated lice feces that enters the body via bites.
 Murine typhus bacteria enter the body in flea feces.
 The first disorder is generally more serious.

 Cockroaches are fascinating insects.
 Some are pests and can transmit microbes that cause disease.
 One species is kept as a pet.
 Cockroach robots may be useful in the future.

 Jaundice is characterized by yellow skin due to excess bilirubin in the body, or hyperbilirubinemia.
 The color may indicate the presence of a major health problem.

-Most adults have the Epstein-Barr virus in their bodies.
+Most adults have the Epstein-Barr virus (EBV) in their body.
 The virus is either dormant or active.
-It causes mononucleosis, some cancers, and perhaps other diseases.
+The active form causes mononucleosis, some types of cancer, and perhaps other diseases.

 Urine can have many colors, ranging from black to colorless.
 A change in pee appearance may be unimportant or may indicate a serious health problem.

 Blood platelets help blood to clot after an injury.
 A low platelet count caused by faulty platelet manufacture or platelet destruction may result in bleeding.

 Nutrient deficiencies or an unhealthy lifestyle can cause memory problems.
 Eating specific nutrients and following a healthy lifestyle may improve memory, however.